 Virtue is sin

-And we are rejecting the act of creation even in our very own selves, treating the murder of fetuses in the womb as though it’s nothing.
+We are rejecting the act of creation even in our own selves.
 We are treating our own wombs, pregnant with the ripening fruit of human life, as a formless void, devoid of meaning or substance.
 We are conveniently hitting the “delete” key on our mistakes, turning the other cheek to our own perversions.

 The first act of creation, the first story God wants to tell in the Torah, is one of boundary lines.
 So what does this mean?
-That without boundaries, without distinctions between light and dark, heavens and earth, man and woman, we are in chaos.
+That without boundaries, without distinctions between light and dark, heavens and earth, man and woman, we are void, empty.
 Tohu va’vohu.

 These days, it is common to see the proper boundary lines being dissolved.
 We are throwing away the very first lines in Bereshit, the very first concept God wishes to share with the world.
-The concept that, whatever we may think, there ARE clear distinctions between males and females (“male and female he created them…”).
-That there are rules for this world, for the way we conduct ourselves.
+The concept that, whatever we may think, there ARE clear distinctions between males and females (“male and female He created them…”).
+There are rules for this world, for the way we conduct ourselves.

-And the fact of the matter is, when you are pushing away truth with both hands, it will come back to bite you – hard.
-Fleeing from reality can only take you so far before the wake up call will hit you with more force than a bullet train in Japan.
-We will reap what we sow, and if we sow in chaos, we will reap chaos.
+When you push away truth with both hands, it comes back to bite you – hard.
+Fleeing from reality can only take you so far.
+We will reap what we sow, and if we sow chaos, we will reap chaos.
 We have upturned seemingly old and irrelevant conventions, exposed what should be private, and flaunted our new immorality with all the fervor of a child who has finally gotten his way.
 And, like that child who will later learn his lesson, we will learn ours.
 But the tohu va’vohu we will have introduced will leave its mark until we learn to redraw the boundary lines.